-- (A) The Purchaser and the Seller entered into a Share Purchase Agreement (the"Agreement") dated 15 March 2021, amended by the Agreement dated 28 July 2021 pursuant to which the Purchaser proposed to acquire the entire issued share capital of Property Investors Network Ltd and Mastermind Principles Limited. - (B) Pursuant to this Extending Letter, the Seller and the Purchaser have agreed to extend the Agreement.
+- (A) The Purchaser and the Seller entered into a Share Purchase Agreement (the "Agreement") dated 15 March 2021 amended by the Agreement pursuant to which the Purchaser proposed to acquire the entire issued share capital of Property Investors Network Ltd and Mastermind Principles Limited. - (B) Pursuant to this Extending Letter, the Seller and the Purchaser have agreed to extend the Agreement.